 Students must complete a Sophomore Review and a mid-year IP Critique during their senior year.

 In the Sophomore Review, students conduct a presentation of their work to date in the program to an ad-hoc faculty committee drawn mostly from the Stamps School of Art and Design.
 Students working in performance media are expected to have appropriate and high quality documentation (video, photo, audio) and to be able to articulate their work using the language of visual arts.
-In preparation for reviews, students must supply faculty committee members with résumés, statements about their work, and reflections on their development to date.
-Special meetings for sophomores are held prior to the reviews in order to help them prepare.
+In preparation for reviews, students must supply faculty committee members with statements about their work, and reflections on their development to date

 A successful Sophomore Review is required for continuation in the program.
 Students who perform unsatisfactorily on their Sophomore Reviews are required to re-review at a designated date; some may be asked to take time off or improve deficiencies prior to advancing; and a small minority may be directed to leave the program.
 These reviews are a significant assessment component of the program.